voltgrid/xtrabackup2sql/README.md

-## Description
+## Xtrabackup2sql

 Tool for extracting xtrabackup to sqldump files

 ## Usage
 ```
-usage: xtrabackup2sql.py [-h] [--uid UID] [--tmpdir TMPDIR]
-                         [--database DATABASE [DATABASE ...]]
-                         [--outdir OUTDIR] [--cleanup]
-                         file

-Extract XtraBackup to sql dump files.

-positional arguments:
-  file                  input file to process.

-optional arguments:
-  -h, --help            show this help message and exit
+Usage: xtrabackup2sql.py [OPTIONS] SRC

+  This script converts a binary xtrabackup or innobackupex file to a sql
+  dump as would be produced by mysqldump

+Options:
-  --uid UID             user to start mysql as, only required if running as
+  --user TEXT               user to start mysql as when running as root
-                        root.
-  --tmpdir TMPDIR       alternate tmp dir to use.
+  --tmpdir TEXT             alternate tmp dir to use
-  --database DATABASE [DATABASE ...]
-                        databases to be extracted.
-Wildcards such as ? or *
-                        can be used.
+  --databases TEXT          databases to be extracted.
+Wildcards can be used.
-  --outdir OUTDIR       output dir, default to current working directory.
-  --cleanup             set to perform clean up of temp files.
+  --outdir TEXT             output dir.  [default: /]
+  --cleanup / --no-cleanup  cleanup tmp when completed  [default: False]
+  --help                    Show this message and exit.
 ```

 ## Requirments